DataS-DHSC/DHSCtools/README.md

 ## Examples

-Configure http and https proxy settings for our corporate firewall when using git on the DHSC estate through a wired connection:
+Configure http and https proxy settings for our corporate firewall when using git on the DHSC estate through a wired connection (only works if repo was cloned via https rather than ssh):

 ``` r
 dhsctools::configure_git_proxy()